apache/nuttx/Documentation/components/filesystem/fat.rst

 File attributes
 --------------------

-File attributes are denoted by a bit flag of the size of a single bit.
+File attributes are denoted by a bit flag of the size of a single byte.
 The file flags in FAT, with their bit representation, are as follows:

 .. list-table:: File Attributes